apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

 This alternative can be implemented later, once the limits of the bloom filter approach are better known.

 The two algorithms are not mutually exclusive and could very well coexist if need be in the same codebase.

+### Alternative to bloom filters

+[Cuckoo](https://bdupras.github.io/filter-tutorial/) filters is a probability data structure that tends to have a better space efficiency for low false-positive rates and might be proposed as an alternative for bloom filters.

 ### Implementation of the Bloom Filter approach with Apache Spark